-\paragraph{Gaze-based Target Selection} Gaze-based user interface design requires efficient object and region selection to enable a smooth interaction experience.
-To this end, Sidenmark and Gellersen introduced Eye\&Head~\cite{eye_head_gaze_pointing_uist19}, an approach that separately evaluates only gaze- and head-supported gaze actions for hands-free target selection.
-They found that eye-tracking data supported with head motion provides greater freedom to users during the selection process, as the user intent is more evident in such a setup.
-In another work, Sidenmark et al. proposed Outline Pursuits~\cite{gaze-asst-selection-sidenmark-chi20}, which utilizes gaze to solve object selection problems in occluded virtual scenes.
+\paragraph{Gaze-based Target Selection and Manipulation} Gaze-based user interface design requires efficient object and region selection to enable a smooth interaction experience.
+To this end, Eye\&Head~\cite{eye_head_gaze_pointing_uist19} is an approach that separately evaluates only gaze- and head-supported gaze actions for hands-free target selection.
+It was found that eye-tracking data, combined with head motion, provides greater freedom to users during the selection process, as users' intent is more evident in this setup.
+In another work, \cite{gaze-asst-selection-sidenmark-chi20} proposed Outline Pursuits, which utilizes gaze to solve object selection problems in occluded virtual scenes.
 The authors assigned different motions to candidate objects and analyzed the correlation between gaze and object movements.
-The experimental results indicated that using Outline Pursuits, the selection process was completed with less effort in a shorter time than traditional ray-casting methods, also providing slightly better accuracy in highly occluded environments.
-Sidenmark et al. proposed another selection technique called Radi-Eye~\cite{Radi-Eye_chi21}, to enable hand-free interaction in virtual smart home applications.
-Similar to their previous work, Radi-Eye uses gaze data to perform discrete or continuous target and object selections, while head movement is primarily used to confirm or modify the choice.
+Using Outline Pursuits, the selection process requires less effort and shorter time than traditional ray-casting methods, also providing slightly better accuracy in highly occluded environments.

+Another selection technique, Radi-Eye~\cite{Radi-Eye_chi21}, enables hand-free interaction in virtual smart home applications.
+Like the previous work, Radi-Eye uses gaze data to perform discrete or continuous target and object selections, while head movement is primarily used to confirm or modify the choice.
 As Radi-Eye provided a more precise and time-efficient interaction compared to previous works, it also offers essential design insights for immersive VR.
 Furthermore, \cite{qian_and_teather_2017} evaluated different eye-based selection methods in VR, including eye-only, eye and head combined, and head-only input methods when users were seated, and selection targets appeared in front of the participants, and found that the head-only selection technique was preferable during the interaction, indicating that users' context plays a vital role in interactions in VR.